If I Owned the House Before Marriage, Is It Still My Property After Divorce?

 However, do not confuse this with a transmutation of that Family Code 2640 claim.

 We are not aware of any decision the states a transfer of title during the marriage automatically wipes out a Family Code 2640 claim.
-There are decisions that state a deed may cause the house to become community property from the date of the title transfer, forward, such that any equity increase after that date becomes community property.
-There are also decisions that state a deed is not enough to do that.
+Some decisions state a deed may cause the house to become community property from the date of the title transfer, forward, such that any equity increase after that date becomes community property.
+Some decisions state a deed is not enough to do that.

 I wish I could tell you these issues are black or white but the reality is every case is going to be different.
 That is why there is so much dispute over issues like this.